W Wailes Wailes and Strang

 Walter of Hereford

 Walter of Hereford (d1309) first appears in 1277/78 in connection with the building of the Lady chapel of Hereford cathedral and he also worked for the king on Vale Royal abbey, Cheshire from 1278 to 1290..
-Other work he undertook for the king included Caernarfon castle, where he is to be found from 1295 until his death, Of particular relevance to his possible involvement in Winchelsea, is his known responsibility for the Grey Friars church in London, in which the queen took a strong interest and which was the first preaching church, i e a hall church.
+Other work he undertook for the king included Caernarfon castle, where he is to be found from 1295 until his death.
+Of particular relevance to his possible involvement in Winchelsea church, is his known responsibility for the Grey Friars church in London, in which the queen took a strong interest and which was the first preaching church, i e a hall church with nave and aisles of equal height.

 Worked on: Winchelsea (attr)